RAHenriksen/NGSNGS/README.md

 -bcf | -vcf 			 Variant Calling Format (.vcf) or binary format (.bcf) -id  | --indiv: 		 Integer value for the number of a specific individual defined in bcf header from -vcf/-bcf input file, default = -1 (no individual selected).
 -DumpVCF:			 The prefix of an internally generated fasta file, containing the sequences representing the haplotypes with the variations from the provided
-					 vcf file (-vcf|-bcf), for diploid individuals the fasta file contains two copies of the reference genome with the each allelic genotype.
+				 vcf file, for diploid individuals the fasta file contains two copies of the reference genome with the each allelic genotype.

 -indel:				 Input probabilities and lambda values for a geometric distribution randomly generating insertions and deletions of a random length.
 	 <InsProb,DelProb,LambdaIns,LambdaDel>
 	 e.g. 0.05,0.1,0.1,0.2
--DumpIndel:			 The prefix of an internally generated txt file, containing the the read id, number of indels, the number of indel operations saving the position
+-DumpIndel:			 The prefix of an internally generated text file, containing the the read id, number of indels, the number of indel operations saving the position
 				 before and after and length of the indel, simulated read length before and after, see supplementary material for detailed example and description.

 -m | --model:			 Choice of deamination model.
 	 <b,nv,Lambda,Delta_s,Delta_d>  || <briggs,nv,Lambda,Delta_s,Delta_d>	Parameters for the damage patterns using the Briggs model altered to suit modern day library preparation.